harrycresswell/harry/site/content/projects/albion.md

 [[blocks]]
 heading = "Development"
 subheading = ""
-content = "<p>Where I lead design, Luke took charge of development.
+content = "<p>Whilst I took design lead, Luke carried out the development work.
 Our technology stack was decided early in the project and informed much of the design decisions that were made.</p><p><strong>Wordpress</strong> powers the core of the website, making content updates easy and familar to manage.</p></p><strong>Shopify</strong> is intergrated via the JavaScript Buy SDK.
 This allows Albion to take payments, receive orders and manage product inventory.</p><p><strong>Weather API</strong> powers the weather app, combining weather data with product and riding advice supplied by Albion.</p><p><strong>Mailchimp</strong> is used for the mailing list and to manage email newsletter campaigns sent to subscribers.</p>" template = "body-copy"
 [[blocks]]
 image_one = "v1571665848/hc/wordpress.png"